drachenwald/autobaelfyr/_issues/2023-10/003-from-posthorn.md

 feed: 2023-10-03
 ---

-## Reminder regarding modern names on the OP

 Greetings from Drachenwald's Posthorn Herald!

 I hope that you have all seen the good work that the kingdom web team has done to give the Order of Precedence (OP) website a facelift: [https://op.drachenwald.sca.org/](https://op.drachenwald.sca.org/)